Ajirola/BALAJI-FAST-FOOD-SALES-ANALYSIS-/README.md

 5️⃣ **Payment and Transaction Methods** - Identified the most common transaction method

 ## 📊 DATASET OVERVIEW
+The data consist of 1000 records with 10 columns.

 ✅ **Order_ID**: Unique identifier assigned to each transaction